From BR Bullpen

 Dennis Lewallyn pitched in the big leagues for 8 consecutive seasons; however he never appeared in more than 7 games in any of those seasons.
 His son Bryan Lewallyn has been a college coach.

 Lewallyn was the classic minor league star who could not stick in the major leagues.
-He spent six seasons with the Los Angeles Dodgers affiliate in Albuquerque, winning 74 games for them from 1975-1980.
+He spent six seasons with the Los Angeles Dodgers affiliate, the Albuquerque Dukes, winning 74 games for them from 1975-1980.
 The Dodgers of the time were a strong team, and he could not find a permanent spot on the pitching staff.

 Ted Power was a teammate of Lewallyn in Albuquerque in 1979 and 1980, and like Lewallyn was to pitch several years in Albuquerque while struggling to find a spot on the Dodgers roster.
 Unlike Lewallyn, though, Power eventually broke through and had a long career in the majors.